dannylongeuay/adventofcode/README.md

 Individual solutions live in the `./src/bin/` directory as separate binaries.

 Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/main/src/bin/scaffold.rs#L11-L41) has _unit tests_ referencing its _example_ file.
 Use these unit tests to develop and debug your solution against the example input.
 For some puzzles, it might be easier to forgo the example file and hardcode inputs into the tests.

-When editing a solution, `rust-analyzer` will display buttons for running / debugging unit tests above the unit test blocks.

 ### Download input for a day